crowleysimon/Current/README.md

 ## Planned Features

-* Clean and Simple Design with a focus on Typogaphy
+* Clean and Simple Design with a focus on Typography
 * Animations and Gestures
 * Seamless Theme switching
 * Feedly Integration